Image Still from eclipse:

 ** Gary's hand chosen one of a kind walking sticks will be available as a fundraiser towards Gary's residency.

-NEW DANCE HORIZONS’ HOUSE OF DANCE is proud to launch Dancing & Wild Tales, a dance-based video performance series that explores stories, myths, fairy tales, and folktales through the art of dance, theatre, storytelling, visual art, and music.
+NEW DANCE HORIZONS’ HOUSE OF DANCE is proud to launch Dancing & Wild Tales, a dance-based video performance series that explores stories, legends, myths, fairy tales, and folktales through the art of dance, theatre, storytelling, visual art, and music.
 Dancing & Wild Tales is imagined by Managing and Artistic Director Robin Poitras and Co-Artistic Director Edward Poitras.

 Developed in response to the Covid-19 Pandemic, the series seeks to expand awareness and appreciation of cultural stories that touch and connect the lives of people at home in Saskatchewan and around the Globe.